RadhityaR6767/appcity/README.md

 docker build -t cityapp:v1.0.0 .
 ```

 It will trigger the build by looking into the Dockerfile.
-The image will be saved on your local computer / laptop.
+The image will be saved on your local machine.

 Next, we want to save this image to a container registry so that we can use it later.
 I use [Docker Hub](https://hub.docker.com) as a container registry.